Great Smoky Mountains Tennessee, USA Travel Guide

 Travelers to the Great Smoky Mountains National Park, especially international visitors, need to address entry requirements for the United States.
 While the park itself has no entrance fee, entering the country needs specific documentation.

-For international visitors, standard United States visa requirements are in place.
+For international visitors, standard United States visa needs are in place.
 Most non-U.S. Citizens need a visa or Electronic System for Travel Authorization (ESTA) approval to enter the U.S. No there is an entrance fee for the Great Smoky Mountains National Park.

 These are average estimates and can vary greatly depending on specific choices and peak season demand.
 Prices are in USD.